Daryl Maguire: Early years and background

 Maguire has an extensive involvement with local community organisations.
 He was married to Maureen Maguire and has two children.
 Prior to his election to parliament, Maguire worked as a local store proprietor and franchisee.
 Maguire was previously an advisor to the China Council for the Promotion of Peaceful Reunification of China.

 Political career

 Maguire was elected to represent Wagga Wagga in 1999 following the retirement of long-standing member, Joe Schipp.
 Maguire held the seat comfortably whilst in opposition.
 In 2003, he was elected Opposition Whip and, after the 2011 state election, became Government Whip.

 At the 2011 state election, Maguire was challenged by Dr Joe McGirr, a local doctor and Director of the Emergency Department at Wagga Wagga Base Hospital.
-Maguire suffered a swing against the Liberal Party of 5.5 points, although won the seat comfortably with 53.5 per cent of the primary vote.
+Maguire suffered a swing against the Liberal Party of 5.5 points, although he won the seat comfortably with 53.5 per cent of the primary vote.